All Episodes

 Senate Majority Leader Scott Fitzgerald, Republican from Juneau, believes the delay is actually a plan by organizers attached to Obama to get Wisconsin Republican legislators recalled.

-These guys might be out until June.
+These guys might be out until June, meaning of Democrats.

 Unfortunately, what they're trying to do is flip the majority, and I think that's becoming very evident.